 There simply aren’t enough homes for all the people who want to buy one.
 Even with affordability challenges, the demand far outweighs supply, keeping upward pressure on prices in nearly every city across the Puget Sound region.

 And while some may worry about the broader economy, history shows the housing market is resilient.
 Over the past 50 years, it has weathered recessions, interest rate spikes, and inflation — and it always recovers.
+We’re seeing that recovery unfold right now.

 The Bottom Line